G10van1/azure-ai-service-speech-language-studio-demo/README.md

 [\[English\]](#introduction) [\[Português\]](READMEP.md)
 _______________________________________________________________________________________________________________________________________
 ## Introduction
-We tested some of the related services in [Azure Speech Studio](https://speech.microsoft.com/) and [Azure Language Studio](https://language.cognitive.azure.com/).
+We tested some of the related services in [Azure AI Speech Studio](https://speech.microsoft.com/) and [Azure AI Language Studio](https://language.cognitive.azure.com/).
 Some text and audio were used to generate the result according to the tables shown in each functionality test.

 ## Speech to Text on Speech Studio

-Using [Azure Speech Studio](https://speech.microsoft.com/), quickly test your audio on a speech recognition endpoint without writing any code.
+Using [Azure AI Speech Studio](https://speech.microsoft.com/), quickly test your audio on a speech recognition endpoint without writing any code.
 The audio will be transformed into text.
 You can choose the language of the input audio.

 | Audio                                      | Result                                 | JSON                                    |
 |---------------------------------------------|-----------------------------------------------|-----------------------------------------------|